How to Publish an Ebook (in 9 Easy-to-Follow Steps)

 - Amazon Algorithms for Authors - Demystified! - This post gives you more info on the strange beast that is the Amazon Algorithm.

-Step 6: Format your ebook
+Step 6: Format your eBook for publication

 We’re getting close to the finish line!
 Your job now is getting your ebook into its final form, so you can finally hit that “publish” button.